 We assessed the company’s existing business model, processes, data inventory and re-engineered the cash flow tool to automate processes and improve robustness.
-We identified a ‘cash tsar’ and provided coaching across the business to instil cash culture.
-We mapped all sources of cash inflows/outflows, and for each developed hypotheses to identify potential cash savings.
-Additionally, we also provided financial and strategic communications advice throughout the restructuring.
+We identified a ‘cash tsar’ and provided coaching across the business to instill a cash culture.
+We mapped all sources of cash inflows/outflows, and for each developed a hypothesis to identify potential cash savings.
+We also provided financial and strategic communications advice throughout the restructuring.

 Restructuring Support Project Acacia